bmcmanus-apex/mergify_poc/README.md

 #### Merge Queue Test Cases To Demo

-- Merge Conflict
+* Merge Conflict
-- failing PR front of queue
+* failing PR front of queue
-- failing PR last in queue
+* failing PR last in queue
-- requeue
+* requeue
-- removing a PR from a queue
+* removing a PR from a queue
-- can you jump queue?
+* can you jump queue?
-- Hotfix
+* Hotfix
-- Can queue be triggered by checklist in PR description?
+* Can queue be triggered by checklist in PR description?
-  - pending testing